edequalsawesome/awesome-random-site-description/README.md

 * Displaying random quotes or testimonials
 * Creating dynamic and engaging user experiences

-== Installation ==
+## Installation

 1. Upload the plugin files to the `/wp-content/plugins/super-swank-random-description-block` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
 3. Use the Gutenberg editor to add the 'Super-Swank Random Description' block to your pages or templates
 4. Add as many taglines as you'd like, and the block will cycle through them randomly

-== Frequently Asked Questions ==
+## Frequently Asked Questions

-= Can I control which tagline shows up? =
+*Can I control which tagline shows up?*

 The plugin is designed to select taglines randomly, ensuring all taglines are shown before repeating any.
 You cannot control which specific tagline appears on a specific page load.

-= Will the same visitor see different taglines? =
+*Will the same visitor see different taglines?*

 Yes, every time the page refreshes or when a visitor navigates to a different page and back, they'll likely see a different tagline.

-= Can I style each tagline differently? =
+*Can I style each tagline differently?*

 Currently, all taglines in a single block share the same styling.
 However, you can add multiple instances of the block with different styling if needed.

-= Does this work with any theme? =
+*Does this work with any theme?*

 Yes, the Super-Swank Random Description Block is designed to work with any WordPress theme that supports Gutenberg blocks.

-= Can I use HTML in my taglines? =
+*Can I use HTML in my taglines?*

 For security reasons, the plugin escapes HTML content.
 You can use the block's formatting options for styling instead.

-== Screenshots ==

-1. Editor view with multiple taglines added
-2. Block settings panel showing formatting options
-3. Frontend display of the random tagline
-4. Bulk import feature for adding multiple taglines at once
+---

 == Changelog ==